-Claimants should also note that the NER provide that the "AEMC may recover from a claimant for compensation, any costs that are incurred by the AEMC in carrying out their functions under this clause [3.14.6 of the NER] in respect of the claim.
-For this purpose the AEMC may require the claimant to pay all or a proportion of those costs to the AEMC prior to the claim being considered or determined. $^{\prime\prime}18$
+Claimants should also note that the NER provide that the "AEMC may recover from a claimant for compensation under this clause any costs that are incurred by the AEMC in carrying out their functions under this clause in respect of that claim.
+For this purpose the AEMC may require the claimant to pay all or a proportion of those costs to the AEMC prior to the claim being considered or determined."6

-16 NER Clause 3.14.6(j)
+4 NER Clause 3.14.6(j).

-17 NER Clause 3.14.6(k)
+5 NER Clause 3.14.6(k).